 Bottom Line

-The HOKA Speedgoat 6s are one of our top picks on our best hiking shoes for men guide when it comes to comfort, support, and lightweight design.
-CleverHiker Senior Gear Analyst Ian Krammer has used the Speedgoats to climb dozens of peaks over 13,000’ in the Colorado Rockies, where they kept his feet feeling fresh and light mile after mile.
+The HOKA Speedgoat 6 is one of our top picks on our best hiking shoes for men guide when it comes to comfort, support, and weight savings.
+CleverHiker Senior Gear Analyst Ian Krammer has climbed dozens of peaks over 13,000’ in the Colorado Rockies, where the Speedgoat kept his feet feeling fresh and light mile after mile.

-Like prior versions of the Speedgoat, the 6s deliver a comfy, high-performance ride for a reasonable price.
-This new iteration features a thicker tongue and adds a large heel loop that directly translates to easier on and off and increased comfort across the top of the foot.
-This version has reduced a heel flare – the piece of foam that juts off the back of your heel – for better braking and control.
-HOKA also refined the tread pattern, slightly increased the stack height, and made the soles stiffer, dramatically improving their support and grip on technical terrain.
-With even more breathable mesh on the uppers, the Speedgoat 6’s are now among the lightest hiking and running shoes on the market and remain incredibly breathable and fast-drying.
+Like prior versions of the Speedgoat, the 6 delivers a comfy, high-performance ride.
+This new iteration features a thicker tongue, an added heel loop and reduced heel flare, refined tread, and increased stack height.
+HOKA also made the soles stiffer, which dramatically improved its support and trail feel on technical terrain.
+With even more breathable mesh on the uppers, the Speedgoat 6 is now among the most breathable and fast-drying hiking and running shoes on the market.

-However, the Speedgoat 6 has a few updates that might not work for everyone – especially long-time fans who loved prior iterations.
+However, some major updates might not work for everyone – especially long-time fans who loved prior iterations.
 The soles are significantly more rigid, and the toe box and midsoles are narrower.
 These changes may make for a less comfy ride on packed dirt or cement over big miles.
 Also, these shoes miss the mark for durability.
 They are incredibly light, but the upper and foam soles are prone to damage sooner than competitive shoes with stronger materials.
-These updates are big changes to a long-time favorite, but the Speedgoat 6s still offer excellent support, great cushioning, and vibrant colorways for anyone prioritizing comfort and traction.
+These updates are big changes to a long-time favorite, but the Speedgoat 6 still offers excellent support, great cushioning, and vibrant colorways for anyone prioritizing comfort and traction.

 Quick Specs